tc39/proposal-async-context/README.md

 ## `AsyncContext.Snapshot`

-`Snapshot` allows you to opaquely capture the current values of all `Variable`s and execute a function at a later time with as if those values were still the current values (a snapshot and restore).
+`Snapshot` allows you to opaquely capture the current values of all `Variable`s and execute a function at a later time as if those values were still the current values (a snapshot and restore).

-Note that even with `Snapshot`, you can only access the value associated with an `Variable` instance if you have access to that instance.
+Note that even with `Snapshot`, you can only access the value associated with a `Variable` instance if you have access to that instance.

 ```typescript
 const asyncVar = new AsyncContext.Variable();